RapidCoders/Coding-Practice/DAY_46/README.md

-# Q.1 Write a program to find the largest prime palindrome less than or equal to a given number n.
-The program should take the input n and output the largest prime palindrome found.
+# Q.1 Write a function that determines if a given positive integer is a power of four.
 ```
 Input: 50
 Output: 11